Description

 crankshaft 08 to continue its clockwise rotation, and cause

-turn exhales burnt fuel exhaust through valve 11.
-The power
+in turn exhales burnt fuel exhaust through valve 11.
+The

-crankshaft 08 rotation through a crankshaft connecting rod 09
+power crankshaft 08 rotation through a crankshaft connecting

-rotation (i.e., both crankshafts rotate at the same speed and
+synchronous rotation (i.e., both crankshafts rotate at the

-dynamic angles).
-In one embodiment, both pistons, the power
+same speed and dynamic angles).
+In one embodiment, both

-the present invention the power chamber C structure components
+the power chamber C structure components (such as the

 temperature than conventional combustion engines, in one